-The AD5755 contains an integrated 5 V voltage reference with initial accuracy of $\pm$ 5 mV maximum and a temperature drift coefficient of $\pm$ 10 ppm maximum.
+The AD5755-1 contains an integrated ± 5 V voltage reference with initial accuracy of ± 5 mV maximum and a temperature drift coefficient of ± 10 ppm maximum.
 The reference voltage is buffered and externally available for use elsewhere within the system.
-REFOUT must be connected to REFIN to use the internal reference.